WHAT ARE THE BEST PENS AND MARKERS FOR ARTS AND CRAFTS

-1. Make sure that your surface is completely dry if you’re using acrylics or acrylic mediums before you start writing or doodling.
+1. Make sure that your surface is completely dry if you're using acrylic paints or mediums before you start writing or doodling.
 If the surface is wet the tip will be destroyed.
+Believe me I have destroyed many by being impatient.

 2. If using watercolors or watercolor crayons, go over the surface (when you are finished and everything is dry) with a thin coat of gloss medium to seal the watercolors and give it a surface that has some tooth.
 Keep the application thin and you may have to work in small sections so that the watercolors don't mush around.
 This way the pen will write more easily and smoothly.

 3. Keep an even hand.
 The ink should flow from the pens with a steady flow.
-Don’t apply too much pressure.
+Don't apply too much pressure because that will endanger the tip.

-4. Keep a piece of scrap paper that is uncoated nearby so you can test your pens on it.
+4. Keep a piece of scrap paper that is uncoated nearby so you can test your pens on it or remove unwanted paint from the tip.

 5. Test your pens on similar color/kind of paper before you use it on your artwork that way you can see if the color is what you want and if it does what you want.